saprEMo/source_code/README.md

 - V: volume contained at z \[cm^3]

-You can download the entire *INPUTS* directory from the git.
+You can download the entire *INPUTS* directory from the git ("INPUTS.zip").

 ```
 cd
-mv Downloads/INPUTS $saprEMo_PATH/.
+mv Downloads/INPUTS.zip $saprEMo_PATH/.
+cd $saprEMo_PATH
+unzip INPUTS.zip # to extract from the compressed file
 ```
+**NB:** the compressed "INPUTS" directory available from the git ("INPUTS.zip") does not contain the $N_H$ data used for calculating the transmission coefficients.
+The adopted 'lab.fit'	and 'labh.fit' file can be download from online material of [Kalberla et al 2005](http://adsabs.harvard.edu/abs/2005A%26A...440..775K); to be used running the *makeINFILE.py*, they should be saved in ```$saprEMo_PATH/INPUTS/Absorption/GW/NH/.```.

 #### RUNNING makeINFILE.py
 To build the *input file* and *input dir* from the data, download the file *makeINFILE.py*, move it to the *RUN* directory, run it and follow the instructions.